By Coaching | Jul 30, 2021

 As the coachee begins to appreciate the drivers lying behind their lack of self-confidence, the coach can help them work on strategies that will build their esteem and enact behavioural change to allow the coachee to show up more confidently in specific situations.

-Coaches can contract and work effectively at Levels Two and Three with coachees confidence issues.
-Only trained therapists should contract at Level One, and in this case it is not a coaching contract but a therapeutic one.
+Coaches can contract and work effectively at Levels Two and Three with the coachees' confidence issues.
+Only trained therapists should contract at Level One, and in this case, it is not a coaching contract but a therapeutic one.

-Some techniques to overcome lack of confidence in a coachee
+Some techniques to overcome a lack of confidence in a coachee

 Assuming that the coach is clear they are working at Level Two or Level Three, then there are a number of approaches and techniques they can adopt to help the coachee, a few of which are described below:

-Rate your confidence level 1-10 and where would you like it to be?
+- Rate your confidence level on a scale of 1-10 and where would you like it to be?

-Go through the coachees answers in conversation with them to draw out more detail and to build a relevant action plan.
+Go through the coachees' answers in conversation with them to draw out more detail and build a relevant action plan.